crossplane-contrib/provider-ibm-cloud/examples/cos/bucket_config/README.md

 ### Discussion of the config spec

-(do not bother to paste into a file - you got example files for that)
+(no need to paste into a file - it is in one of the example files provided)

 The full spec is this

 ```
 apiVersion: cos.ibmcloud.crossplane.io/v1alpha1
 kind: BucketConfig
 metadata:
   name: configurable-1
-  annotations:
-    crossplane.io/external-name: "configurable-1"
 spec:
   deletionPolicy: Orphan
   forProvider:
     name:
+    nameRef:
-    nameRef: configurable-1
+        name: configurable-1
+    nameSelector:
     hardQuota: 201
     metricsMonitoring:
       usageMetricsEnabled: false